rkidd7952/aguide-viewer/README.md

 Introduction

-AGuide Viewer is a reader for AmigaGuide documents implemented as a browser extension.
-It is tested with Firefox and Chromium.
+AGuide Viewer is an open source reader for AmigaGuide documents implemented as a browser extension.
+It works with Firefox* and Chromium** on all platforms.

 ![screenshot](doc/screenshot.png)

+* Tested on Windows and Linux
+** Tested on Linux

 Installation